News from Rob Mimpriss

 Read postHome

-2022/05/21: ‘Industry in the Country of the Blind’ goes to Culture Matters
+21 May 2022: ‘Industry in the Country of the Blind’ goes to Culture Matters

-In a short story, ‘The Country of the Blind’ by H G Wells, a climber in the Andes separated from his party stumbles upon a highland valley cultivated by a forgotten community of the congenitally blind.
+In a short story, ‘The Country of the Blind’ by H. G. Wells, a climber in the Andes separated from his party stumbles upon a highland valley cultivated by a forgotten community of the congenitally blind.
 These people, cut off in their isolated valley over centuries, have created a way of life so perfectly adapted to their blindness that they have forgotten that sight exists...

 Read postHome

-2022/02/19: Pugnacious Little Trolls goes to Nation Cymru
+19 Feb 2022: Pugnacious Little Trolls goes to Nation Cymru

 Almost a year after its publication, Pugnacious Little Trolls is reviewed by one of the kingmakers of Welsh writing, Jon Gower, for Nation Cymru....